chdavalas/distributed_noisy_seeds/README.md

 <br/>

 **Charalampos Davalas, Dimitrios Michail, Iraklis Varlamis.
 Graph matching on social networks without any side information.
-In Proceedings of 2019 IEEE International Conference on Big Data, 2019**
+In Proceedings of IEEE International Conference on Big Data, 2019**

 <br/>

-DiNoiSe is a map-reduce implementation of the NoisySeeds algorithm as described in the paper of kazemi et al. "Growing a graph from a handful of seeds".
-The Distributed NoisySeeds (DiNoiSe) algorithm works upon a cluster of commodity hardware algorithm whilst following the same logic as the original NoisySeeds algorithm.
+DiNoiSe is a map-reduce implementation of the NoisySeeds algorithm as described in the paper of [Kazemi et al. "Growing a graph from a handful of seeds"](https://doi.org/10.14778/2794367.2794371).
+The Distributed NoisySeeds (DiNoiSe) algorithm works upon a cluster of commodity hardware, whilst following the same logic as the original NoisySeeds algorithm.
 This implementation is written in PySpark (Python API for Apache Spark).

-An addition to this implementation is an experimental seed generation algorithm for the purpose of solving the problem of finding side information named SeedGenerator (SeGen) algorithm.
-SeGen is an adaptation to the 1-dimensional Weisfeiler-Lehman graph isomorphism test for graphs (also known as Naive Vertex Refinement).
+In addition, this implementation also includes an experimental seed generation algorithm, named SeGen, for the purpose of finding an initial subset of connections for the algorithm to kickstart.
+SeGen is an adaptation of the 1-dimensional Weisfeiler-Lehman graph isomorphism test (also known as Naive Vertex Refinement).

 ### Background ###